CheesecakeLabs/AndroidNotifiCrashLib/README.md

 ## How to use it

-Below is an example of how to register NotifiBug library to handle uncaught exceptions of you app and send crash reports to NotifiCrash service.
+Below is an example of how to register NotifiCrash library to handle uncaught exceptions of you app and send crash reports to NotifiCrash service.

 ### Permissions in manifest